juanproldan/SKU_Predictor_v2.0/010_SKU_Predictor_v2.0_PRD.md

     * Connects to/creates the `fixacar_history.db` SQLite database.
     * **Loads the processed data (VIN details, Normalized Description, Equivalencia ID, SKU) into a table** (`historical_parts`) in the SQLite database.
 Handles appending new data.
     * **Crucially:** This script is also responsible for preparing the dataset from `fixacar_history.db` and performing the **training of the SKU Prediction Model (Machine Learning Model)**.
 This involves feature engineering from VIN details and description (e.g., using `Equivalencia_Row_ID` or generating text embeddings), selecting and training a suitable model (e.g., a Neural Network, XGBoost, or Random Forest), and evaluating its performance.
 The trained model parameters/files are the output of this process, ready to be loaded by the main application.
+* **3.10 Data Update Utilities:**
+    * **Get_New_Data_From_Json.py:** A utility script that:
+        * Compares two JSON files (original and new) to identify and extract only new records
+        * Saves the extracted new data to a new JSON file
+        * Creates a SQLite database from the new data, following the same structure as the existing database
+        * Preserves date information from the original records
+        * Includes text normalization for descriptions
+    * **Process_New_Data.py:** A utility script that:
+        * Reads from the New_Data.db database file
+        * Creates a new SQLite database with additional prediction columns:
+            * PCS_Make: Predicted car make using the VIN predictor model
+            * PCS_Year: Predicted car year using the VIN predictor model
+            * PCS_Series: Predicted car series using the VIN predictor model
+            * PCS_SKU: Predicted SKU using the SKU predictor model
+        * Uses the existing prediction models to populate these columns
+        * Maintains all existing data and relationships

 ## 4. Data Requirements

 * **4.1 Source and Data Files:**
     * `Consolidado.json`: (Large JSON file) Source for offline processing script.
 Not read directly by the main application.
+    * `New_Consolidado.json`: (Large JSON file) Source for the Get_New_Data_From_Json.py script to extract new records.
+    * `New_Data.json`: (JSON file) Output from the Get_New_Data_From_Json.py script containing only new records.
     * `Equivalencias.xlsx`: (Excel file) Read by main application and offline script.
 Location configurable.
     * `Maestro.xlsx`: (Excel file) Read and Written by main application.
 Location configurable.
     * `fixacar_history.db`: (SQLite database file) Populated by offline script, used by script for model training data. *Not* directly queried by the main application for core suggestions in v1.1, but serves as the source for the prediction model's training data.
 Location configurable.
+    * `New_Data.db`: (SQLite database file) Created by the Get_New_Data_From_Json.py script, containing only new records from the latest data update.
+    * `Processed_Data.db`: (SQLite database file) Created by the Process_New_Data.py script, containing the new data with additional prediction columns.
     * **Prediction Model File(s):** (e.g., `.h5`, `.pkl`, `.json`, custom format) File(s) containing the trained Machine Learning model parameters and/or structure.
 Created by the offline script, read by the main application.
 Location configurable.
 * **4.2 In-Memory Data Structures (Used by Main Application):**
     * In-memory Maestro Data: Fields mirror `Maestro.xlsx` columns, including `Maestro_ID`, VIN details, `Original_Description_Input`, `Normalized_Description_Input`, `Equivalencia_Row_ID`, `Confirmed_SKU`, `Confidence` (1.0), `Source` ("UserConfirmed"), `Date_Added`.